Design comparison

 etc. These are usually just presentational.
 They can be stateful, but don't usually have business logic.
 Then I have a features folder for things that aren't re-usable (and are generally built out of my reusable components).
 It's a bit like Atomic Design (https://bradfrost.com/blog/post/atomic-web-design/) but with fewer levels.But that stuff is all completely about personal taste.
 And it doesn't really matter.
 I just don't like a deep nested folder structure as I find it hard to find things.
 This is another guide that's fairly close to the way I do things https://kyleshevlin.com/how-i-structure-my-react-projects

-Marked as helpful2@renrasPosted almost 3 years ago@AlexKMarshall yeah I've been struggling with naming my components and structuring my project.
+Marked as helpful2@renrasPosted about 3 years ago@AlexKMarshall yeah I've been struggling with naming my components and structuring my project.
 I also always forget to add media queries to my project(or just lazy which is bad).
 Your feedback has been really helpful to me.
 Thank you!

-0 - @nosthrillzPosted almost 3 years ago
+0 - @nosthrillzPosted about 3 years ago

 Addressing what you were asking in terms of how to make it faster: you can try Next.js.
 That way, you wouldn't do any api call at run time, only at build time.
 And users loading your site would load data as if it was already there in the html files.